Price: $1,999 (starting), $2,899 (reviewed)

 But the real star of the show is the new M1 Pro chip.
 The middle child in Apple’s proprietary line of chips, it has more than enough power to outperform some of the most powerful Intel and AMD-powered laptops.
 And with Apple’s commitment to both power and efficiency, the notebook powers through the most grueling tasks with barely a whisper from the fans.
 The laptop is practically perfect.

 Why practically?
 As always, Apple systems are always cost-prohibitive with the 14-inch starting at $1,999.
 And it’s a bit nitpicky, but it would have been nice to get a USB-A port.
-Still, the MacBook Pro 14 is more than deserving of its spot on our best laptops page.
+Still, the MacBook Pro 14 is more than deserving of its spot on our best laptops and best video editing laptops pages.

 MacBook Pro 14 pricing and configurations